tpaviot/ProcessScheduler/docs/pinedo.md

     ps.TaskPrecedence(task_before=jobs[i-1], task_after=jobs[j-1])
 ```

-The nondelay schedule requires that no machine is kept idle while an operation is waiting for processing.
-In other words, all tasks assigned to any resource must be contigous.
+The non-delay schedule ensures that no machine is kept idle while an operation is waiting for processing.
+In other words, all tasks assigned to any resource must be contiguous.

 ``` py
 # non delay schedule